 Your fondest memory of skiing with your children?

-I taught my husband and my three kids to ski, and I loved skiing with them in between my legs.
+I taught my husband and my three kids to ski, and I loved skiing with them.
 It’s utterly draining but it’s such a wonderful bonding experience.
 We chatted and sang together as we skied and it made them feel special.

 Packing essentials for a fun (and stress-free) day on the slopes with children?

-A pot of Piz Buin Glacier sun cream, a pair of sunglasses in case the weather brightens up, tissues for snotty noses, handful of Sugus sweets, lip salve from Athletica and a pack of top trumps to keep kids amused whilst waiting for lunch.
+A pot of Piz Buin Mountain sun cream, a pair of sunglasses in case the weather brightens up, tissues for noses, handful of Sugus sweets, lip salve from Athletia and a pack of Top Trumps to keep kids amused whilst waiting for lunch.

 Where do you shop for your kids’ ski kit?